Who We Are

 I do not write down their biography - they self declare on this page!

 Alumni.
-Antonella Napolitano (rotating PhD student 2023-2024), Martina Addeo (Postdoc 2022-2023), Antonella Di Loreto (MSc 2021+2023 - now PhD candidate admitted @ETH Zurich), Vincenzo Di Marino (BSc - now MSc trainee in Matarese lab), Ilaria Montesano (BSc, now MSc somewhere in the north of Italy).
+Antonella Napolitano (rotating PhD student 2023-2024), Martina Addeo (Postdoc 2022-2023), Antonella Di Loreto (MSc 2021+2023 - admitted PhD @ETH Zurich - Fellow in Paolo Malatesta lab Hospital San Martino Genoa), Vincenzo Di Marino (BSc - now MSc trainee in Matarese lab), Ilaria Montesano (BSc, now MSc somewhere in the north of Italy).